 Small or shallow ponds present some hazards that are often unexpected.
 Their size and shallowness allow the water in them to cool quickly and catch easily.
 They often provide early season ice.
 They also come in early enough in the season that they are likely to see significant warm spells with the attendant risks of ice weakened and thinned by thawing.
-During a thaw while the ice is less than three inches thick, grain boundary melting can take place in a couple hours in warm conditions.
-This is especially a problem with small grain ice (S2).
-The grain boundary grooves are usually pretty obvious on the surface of the ice when it is starting to thaw significantly.
-If you look carefully at the ice surface, you should be able to get an idea of how much of which type of ice you are on (S1 or S2).
-An ice sheet may be all one type although often it ends up being a mixture.
-If parts of the ice sheet is small grain (S2) ice or snow ice (S3) expect it to get weak quickly in thaw conditions.
+During a thaw in ice less than three inches thick, grain boundary melting can take place in a couple hours in warm conditions, especially in the spring when the sun is strong and the days are long.
+If the ice was weak yesterday from thaw conditions but feels hard and strong in the morning it may be an illusion.
+The only hard ice is on the surface.
+It is called overnight ice.
+The sun only has to soften the hard top layer to make the ice sheet much weaker.

 Snow and pond ice: